iafrohack/python-rest/README.md

 the requested data.
 It knows how to properly validate the request before retrieving it from the data source.

+5. The Property Controller will never directly communicate with the Property Repository: Every Controller request will have to be handled by the Service layer.

 With this structure, the separation of concerns is clearly enforced and the single responsibility principle is observed: Each layer is responsible of one and only one task and knows how to do it